jordancrawfordnz/authproxy/README.md

 # AuthProxy

+## Note: This project is unfinished and is no longer under development.
+I recommend [Doorman](https://github.com/movableink/doorman) for this purpose.

 ### Building
 Use ``docker build -t jordancrawford/authproxy .`` from the root directory of the project.
 This will setup the image and download dependencies for the login page and authentication server.